Donald Trump Crossed Out ‘Corona,’ Wrote In ‘Chinese’ On Text Of Remarks, ‘Washington Post’ Photographer Shows

-Donald Trump has been criticized as “racist” for his use of the phrase “Chinese virus” to refer to the novel coronavirus, and according to a Politico report, his use of the term is an “attempt to deflect blame for the public health crisis” caused by the rampaging virus that has killed a reported 174 Americans as of Thursday afternoon.
+Donald Trump has been criticized as “racist” for his use of the phrase “Chinese virus” to refer to the novel coronavirus.
+According to a Politico report, his use of the term is an “attempt to deflect blame for the public health crisis” caused by the rampaging virus that has killed a reported 174 Americans as of Thursday afternoon.

 Trump first used the term “Chinese virus” for “coronavirus” on Monday of this week, according to the Politico report.
-He has since used the term repeatedly both in press briefings and on his Twitter account — and even in his introductory remarks to a Tuesday meeting with executives in the hard-hit tourism industry.
+He has since used the term repeatedly, both in press briefings and on his Twitter account.
+He even used it in his introductory remarks at a Tuesday meeting with executives in the hard-hit tourism industry.

-But Trump has claimed that use of the term is “not racist at all,” saying that he uses the phrase only because “it comes from China.
+Trump has claimed that use of the term is not racist at all, saying that he uses the phrase only because “it comes from China.
 I want to be accurate.”

 Following his press briefing on Thursday, however, a photograph posted to Twitter by Washington Post photographer Jabin Botsford showed that Trump appears to be going out of his way to use the term.
-The photo, as seen below in this page, showed that on the printed text of his remarks from which he read aloud on Thursday, Trump had crossed out the term “corona” in the word “coronavirus” — which had been written as two capitalized words, “Corona Virus” — writing the word “Chinese” over it in black Sharpie.
+The photo, as seen below in this page, showed that on the printed text of his remarks from which he read aloud on Thursday, Trump had crossed out the term “corona” in the words “corona virus,” writing the word “Chinese” over it in black Sharpie.

 Close up of President @realDonaldTrump notes is seen where he crossed out "Corona" and replaced it with "Chinese" Virus as he speaks with his coronavirus task force today at the White House. #trump #trumpnotes pic.twitter.com/kVw9yrPPeJ